 Connecting the Environment and Health

-Our 2022-23 theme is Caring for Our Earth and Ourselves, with an emphasis on climate change.
-Our reporters will consider the environmental and health benefits of such activities as walking instead of riding in a vehicle, drinking water from reusable bottles, and disposing of electronics appropriately.
-They also will explore their own feelings about the impact of climate change on the planet and neighborhoods, and discover solutions that people are testing and implementing.
+Our 2022-23 theme was Caring for Our Earth and Ourselves, with an emphasis on climate change.
+In our Spring 2023 Magazine, our reporters considered the environmental and health benefits of such activities as walking instead of riding in a vehicle, drinking water from reusable bottles, and disposing of electronics appropriately.
+They also explored their own feelings about the impact of climate change on the planet and neighborhoods, and discovered solutions that people are testing and implementing.

 Letter to the Editor: After reading the article Taking action to stop climate change, do a little extra research with the help of your teacher or classmates.
 Identify a situation that contributes to climate change and come up with a plan to address it.
 Rachel Valletta says we should tell people about the problem, so share your plan by writing a letter to your principal or the local newspaper.

 Create a PSA: Riding a bicycle is a healthy activity and helps the environment.
 Create a PSA—a public service announcement poster—to encourage kids to ride a bicycle.
 Make sure you include an illustration to support your message.

 Write a biography: As a child, Anna Du created a robot to help remove plastic from the ocean.
 With the help of a your teacher or classmates, do some research to find other kids who are working to help reverse climate change.
 Write a brief biography of one of them, describing who they are and what they are doing.

 Consider conservation: Michael Stern encourages kids to be conservationists, no matter what their future jobs will be.
 Brainstorm potential careers and list how each career could practice conservation.
 You could create a table or even a comic strip about this—be creative!